alfanazizi/alfanazizi/README.md

 # 🚩 Alfan Azizi
 **'Digital Wizards (Creator)'**

 👋 Hi, I’m an indie photographer and content creator building my own version of digital assets on world-one-internet at a time.
 All coding project are built from the ground up, from planning and designing all the way to my own perspective solving problems.
-All digital content is built the same way, from ideation and planning, all the way to finalizing the content with artistic creation. "[AlfanZizi][Instagram]"
+All digital content is built the same way, from ideation and planning, all the way to finalizing the content with artistic creation.  "[Alfanzizi][instagram]"

-#   <p align="left">
+###   <p align="left">
 #      <a href="https://www.youtube.com/c/alfanazizi?sub_confirmation=1">
 #         <img alt="youtube subscribers" title="Subscribe to my YouTube channel" src="https://custom-icon-badges.demolab.com/youtube/channel/subscribers/UC2WHjPDvbE6O328n17ZGcfg?color=%23E05D44&label=SUBSCRIBE&logo=video&logoColor=white&style=for-the-badge&labelColor=CE4630"/></a>
 #      <a href="https://www.youtube.com/c/alfanazizi">